 Young and Promise of the Real performed in top form.
 The band played tight, followed Neil's energy and whims without hesitation, and provided a huge space for impressive improvisational solos.
 However, Tato Melgar's percussion was mostly overshadowed by Anthony Logerfo's drumming, and there was rarely space for three distinct guitar parts.
 Lukas and Micah Nelson seemed to often play the same thing, although on a few songs like "Winterlong", they played distinct parts that fleshed out the song wonderfully.
 Micah also switched to a piano for a few songs in the middle.

 If there was a weak link, it was probably Young's voice.
 For the most part, he was still in good form, and he even managed to make the almost-whined lines of "Helpless" sound convincing.
 However, "Old Man" was less successful, as Neil couldn't quite hit the notes in the chorus, so some of the power of the song was sapped.

 I was surprised at the lack of songs performed from either of Young's albums with Promise of the Real (The Monsanto Years, 2015, and The Visitor, 2017).
-In fact, everything the band performed with written in the 20th century.
+In fact, everything the band performed was written in the 20th century.
 However, they played a variety of fairly obscure songs from Young's discography in addition to some big hits, so I can't really complain with what we got.